ncoghlan/misc/notes/python_concepts/break_else.rst

     ...
     Else

-With an exceptional else, the question being asked has to do with how an earlier suite of code *finished*, rather than checking the boolean value of an expression.
-Reaching the ``else`` clause in a ``try`` statement means that the try block didn't throw an exception or otherwise terminate before reaching the end of the suite.
+With a completion clause, the question being asked has to do with how an earlier suite of code *finished*, rather than checking the boolean value of an expression.
+Reaching the ``else`` clause in a ``try`` statement means that the try block actually completed successfully - it didn't throw an exception or otherwise terminate before reaching the end of the suite.

 This is actually a much better model for what's going on in our ``for`` loop, since the condition the ``else`` is checking for is whether or not the loop was explicitly terminated by a ``break`` statement.
-While it's not legal syntax, it can be helpful to mentally insert an ``except break: pass`` whenever you encounter a loop with an associated ``else`` clause in order to help remember what it means::
+While it's not legal syntax, it may be helpful to mentally insert an ``except break: pass`` whenever you encounter a loop with an associated ``else`` clause in order to help remember what it means::